How Do Scholarships Work?

 What is a college scholarship?

-Scholarships are financial awards designed to help students pay for colleges.
+Scholarships are financial aid awards designed to help students pay for college.
 Sometimes a scholarship is a one-time check.
-Some college scholarships are renewable and provide money for students each semester or school year.
+Other college scholarships are renewable and provide money for students each semester or school year.

 How can the money be spent?